ZahBenjamin/readme_generator/exampleREADME.md

-# Example title
+# Placeholder

   ## Description

   *Everything you need to know:*

-  Here is the description!!
+  This is teh description

   ## License